gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_new_repository/02_tracking-changes.md

 In this lesson, you will learn how to track changes in your project using Git.
 Tracking changes is essential for monitoring modifications, preparing files for commits, and maintaining a clear history of your work.

-## Step 1: Check the Status of Your Repository
+## 1: Check the Status of Your Repository

 1. Open your terminal and navigate to your project directory.
 2. Run the following command to see the current state of your repository: